MATERIAL SAFETY DATA SHEET

-Inhalation: Over exposure may produce irritation of the mucous membranes, nose, throat, coughing and shortness of breath.
-In addition it may contain small amounts of silica particles less than 5mm in diameter.
+Inhalation: Extremely high concentrations of dust are typically self-eliminated due to the nuisance conditions they create.
+Over exposure may produce irritation of the mucous membranes, nose, throat, coughing and shortness of breath.
+In addition certain ice melters may contain small amounts of silica particles less than 5mm in diameter.
 These silica particles are capable of causing silicosis if inhaled in high enough concentrations over an extended period of time.
 The principal manifestation of silicosis if difficulty in breathing.
 This condition can progress to dry cough, shortness of breath on exertion, decreased lung function and pulmonary fibrosis.

 Inhalation: Remove from exposure.
 If breathing is difficult or has stopped, administer artificial respiration or oxygen as indicated.
 Immediately seek medical aid.

 Skin Contact: Wash thoroughly with soap and water.
-Seek medical aid.
+Seed medical aid.

 Eye Contact: Flush immediately with large amounts of water, lifting the lower and upper lids occasionally.
 Seed medical help.

 Ingestion: Give 1 -2 large glasses of water or milk.
+Induce vomiting.
 Immediately seek medical aid.
 Never give liquids to an unconscious person.

 Respiratory: Respiratory protection approved by NIOSH/MSHA for protection against dust should be used to avoid inhalation.
 Appropriate respiration selection depends on the type and magnitude of exposure.

-Skin: Clean, body-covering clothing should be worn to prevent irritation in situation where direct contact with product may occur or dust levels are excessive.
+Skin: Clean, body-covering clothing should be worn to prevent irritation in situation where direct contact with product may occur.

 Eyes: Employees should be required to wear chemical safety splash goggles in situations where direct contact with the product may result in eye injury.